cavemangraham/seangraham.io/content/about.md

 I'm a programmer, entrepreneur, traveller, and problem solver.

-I am currently in San Francisco building my experimental software studio Hyperdrive labs.
+I am currently in San Francisco building my experimental software studio Hyperdrive Labs.

 I do lots of handstands and regularly eat my bodyweight in Stromboli.